-Material editor is designed for materials customization.
-When used for 3D objects, materials determine how these objects will interact with lighting.
+Material editor is designed for material customization.
+When used for 3D or 2D objects, materials determine how the surface of these objects will interact with lighting.

-By default, when material is created, a new "Shader graph" nested component is added.
+By default, when material is created, a new 'Shader graph' nested component is added.
 This component is a Flow Graph, and designed for setting up textures of material, and specifying how do those mix up.
-On the screenshot below, two tabs are opened in the MyMaterial.material document.
-The first one ('Root object') - is material object, second (Shader graph) is a Flow Graph.
+On the screenshot below, two tabs are opened in the 'MyMaterial.material' document.
+The first one 'Root object' is a material object, the second 'Shader graph' is a Flow Graph.

 To edit material parameters, one needs to click on the material node title.